Salah91271997/Salah91271997/README.md

-- 👋 Hi, I’m Salah , I am a Frontend developer with React
+- 👋 Hi, I’m Salah , I am a Frontend developer with Angular and React
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Next js and Node/Express
+- 🌱 I’m currently learning  Node/Express
-- 💞️ I’m looking for a remote / onsite Full-time /part-time role as React developer
 - 📫 You can reach me here salahebrahim564@gmail.com

 <!---